NJLA Groups

 • Conference - Plan and organize all activities relating to the annual NJLA Conference, including organizing the Honors and Awards Ceremony.

-• Conference Futures - Review past NJLA Conferences and make recommendations for future conferences.
+• Conference Future Planning - Review past NJLA Conferences and make recommendations for future conferences.

 • Finance and Investment - Review major income-generating activities and advise the Executive Board on matters pertaining to the association's finances and manage investment and scholarship funds.